amihsan/quiz-app/frontend/README.md

 ## 💡 About

-This is the Frontend part of the Quiz App .
-So no business logic is here.
+This is the Frontend part of the Quiz App.
+It only includes the user interface components, with no application logic implemented here

 ### 🧱 Built With